 Not everyone is eager to share their mental health struggles with others, especially in the workplace.
 You want to be a star performer, and maybe star performers don’t suffer from panic attacks and anxiety.
-You want to be high energy and hyper productive, but depression can make that extremely difficult.
+You want to be high-energy and hyper-productive, but depression can make that extremely difficult.

 So how can we support our employees if we don’t know there’s a problem?

-Check in regularly and make it a part of your culture.
+Check-in regularly and make it a part of your culture.

 Checking in on employees has always been an important part of company culture.
 Now that many of us are in remote working situations, it’s more important than ever.
 When everyone is in the office, conversations and friendships form organically.
 Ideas flow freely from unplanned discussions.
 Employees can feel involved.
 COVID and remote work has shifted social interaction so much that it’s easy to feel isolated.

 Strive to have deeper conversations than “How are you?”
 The standard, safe answer is “Good,” but that doesn’t have a lot of value.
 It’s a cursory greeting and response and not much more.
-Try to engage with employees in meaningful ways by asking specific questions around their feelings, their workload, how they’re getting along with the team, etc. You may not realize it, but checking in to ask about their family, friends, pets, hobbies, etc. builds trust, so if they do need to come to you with personal concerns, they’ll feel safer doing so.
+Try to engage with employees in meaningful ways by asking specific questions about their feelings, their workload, how they’re getting along with the team, etc. You may not realize it, but checking in to ask about their family, friends, pets, hobbies, etc. builds trust, so if they do need to come to you with personal concerns, they’ll feel safer doing so.

 According to the Harvard Business Review, “nearly 40% of global employees said that no one at their company had asked them if they were doing OK — and those respondents were 38% more likely than others to say that their mental health had declined since the outbreak.”

 It’s OK to be vulnerable.
 Ask your employees and peers how they are doing, and share how you are doing.
-You don’t need to pry or divulge too much, but these are uniquely challenging times — just check in.
+You don’t need to pry or divulge too much, but these are uniquely challenging times — just check-in.